Relays

 current to an electromagnet that pulls a metal switch closed and

-activates the second, output circuit alongside.
+activates the second, output circuit (on the right side).
 The relatively small

 current in the input circuit thus activates the larger current in the